grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ![Markers Layer Options](/static/img/docs/geomap-panel/geomap-markers-options-8-1-0.png)

-- **Marker Size** configures the size of the marker.
+- **Size** configures the size of the marker.
 The default is `Fixed size`, which makes all marker sizes the same regardless of the data points.
-However, there is also an option to scale the markers to the corresponding data points. `Min` and `Max` marker size has to be set such that the Marker layer can scale within this range.
+However, there is also an option to scale the markers to the corresponding data points. `Min` and `Max` marker sizes have to be set such that the Marker layer can scale within this range.
 - **Symbol** allows you to choose the symbol, icon, or graphic to aid in providing additional visual context to your data.
 Choose from assets that are included with Grafana such as simple symbols or the Unicon library.
 You can also specify a URL containing an image asset.
 The image must be a scalable vector graphic (SVG).
-- **Marker Color** configures the color of the marker.
+- **Color** configures the color of the marker.
 The default `Single color` keeps all points a single color.
-There is an alternate option to have multiple colors depending on the data point values and the threshold set at the `Thresholds` section.
+There is an alternate option to have multiple colors depending on the data point values and the threshold set in the `Thresholds` section.
 - **Fill opacity** configures the transparency of each marker.
 - **Rotation angle** configures the rotation angle of each marker.
-The default is `Fixed size`, which makes all markers rotate to the same angle the same regardless of the data points.
+The default is `Fixed size`, which makes all markers rotate to the same angle regardless of the data points.
 However, there is also an option to rotate the markers tied to field data.
 - **Text label** configures a text label for each marker.
 - **Show legend** allows you to toggle the legend for the layer.
 - **Display tooltip** allows you to toggle tooltips for the layer.